Hasan-aga/nasa/README.md

 On the root directory run `npm run build` to build the frontend.
 Then run `npm start --prefix server` to start the backend.
 A server will start listening on port 8000 so you can access the homepage on `localhost:8000`.

-## Running from Docker image

-I have created a docker image called hasanaga/nasa-project which you can use to quickly launch this app by running `docker run --restart=always -p 80:8000 hasanaga/nasa-project` which creates a webserver at port 80 accessible at `localhost` (the default port is 80 so you don't have to type it)

-## How to create your own docker image of the project
+## How to create a docker image of the project

 Install docker on your machine and run `docker build . -t <name>` which will build a docker image.
 To run the image use`docker run -p 80:8000 <name>`.